JacksonAllan/CC/api_reference.md

     * `char` -> `long long` or `unsigned long long`, depending on whether `char` is signed.
     * `float` -> `double`.

-By default, integer arguments are formatted as decimal integers with a minimum of one digit and floating point arguments as formatted as decimal floating point numbers with two decimal places.
+By default, integer arguments are formatted as decimal integers with a minimum of one digit, and floating-point arguments are formatted as decimal floating-point numbers with two decimal places.
-For formatting, C and CC strings of elements of the types `char16_t` and `char32_t` are assumed to be encoded as UTF-16 and UTF-32, respectively.
+For formatting, C and CC strings of `char16_t` and `char32_t` elements are assumed to be encoded as UTF-16 and UTF-32, respectively.
 </dd></dl>

 ```c